 Temporary Vehicle Import Permit for Mexico

-*Please note: A Temporary Importation Permit (TIP) can ONLY be obtained through Mexico's Banjercito government agency.
+A TIP can ONLY be obtained through Mexico's Banjercito government agency.

 Proof of temporary Mexican auto insurance for your vehicle.

 In addition, if you are bringing a leased, financed, or company car into Mexico, you will also need the following: